-In 2021, the rate you pay for homeowners insurance depends on many factors that are out of your control, but there are a few things you can do to pay less: bundle your policy, install home security devices, increase your deductible, disaster-proof your home, adjust your coverage, shop around for quotes, or even be selective about dog breeds.
+In 2025, the rate you pay for homeowners insurance depends on many factors that are out of your control, and premiums have generally trended higher nationwide, especially in catastrophe‑exposed states (Federal Insurance Office).
+Still, there are practical ways to pay less: bundle your policy, install home security or smart‑home risk‑mitigation devices, increase a deductible you can afford, disaster‑proof your home, adjust coverage to today’s rebuild cost, shop around for quotes (both bundled and unbundled), and manage dog‑related liability in line with your state’s rules.

 1. Bundle your insurance policies